CHRYSLER · vehicle model

 - 9

-The CHRYSLER200 appears in NHTSA's Office of Defects Investigation database with 6,913 consumer safety complaints and 16 safety recalls across 9 model years (2010–2018).
-That averages roughly 768 complaints per model year, but the distribution is almost never even — most nameplates concentrate their defect reports in a handful of cohort years tied to specific platform refreshes, supplier changes, or component redesigns.
+The CHRYSLER200 appears in NHTSA's Office of Defects Investigation database with 6,913 consumer safety complaints and 16 recall campaigns across 9 model years (2010–2018).
+That averages roughly 768 complaints per model year.
+Report counts can differ between model years for many reasons; this dataset does not establish the cause of a difference.

-Complaint volume on a nameplate alone is not a reliability verdict: a long-running bestseller will accumulate more filings than a low-volume niche model simply because more of them are on the road.
-What matters is the year-over-year shape and the component concentration — which the table below isolates for the 200 by showing complaint count, crash count, fire count, and NHTSA safety rating side by side for each model year.
-The filing-year histogram below the table shows whether complaints are still being submitted against this nameplate or whether the pattern has plateaued, an important distinction for used-car shoppers weighing older cohort years.
+Complaint volume on a nameplate alone is not a reliability verdict: a long-running bestseller can accumulate more filings than a low-volume niche model because more vehicles are on the road.
+The table below shows report counts and published NHTSA crash-test ratings side by side for each model year.
+The filing-year histogram shows the timing of submitted reports, not a causal trend.

 Complaints by Year